ember-learn/guides-source/guides/release/code-editors/index.md

 Visual Studio Code is one of the most popular text editors among Ember developers.

 [Unstable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable) -
-Unstable Ember Language Server is full-featured fork of Ember Language Server.
-It's stable and extremely power-featured.
+Despite its name, Unstable Ember Language Server is a stable, full-featured language server.
+Its name comes from its history as a fork of Ember Language Server and the efforts to keep up with changes in Ember.

 [Ember JS (ES6) and Handlebars code snippets](https://marketplace.visualstudio.com/items?itemName=phanitejakomaravolu.EmberES6Snippets) -
 Enables Ember.js and Handlebars snippets to let you to type less and code more.